Delčevo Municipality: Culture

-The most important cultural-scientific event is "Gocevi Denovi" (Goce's days) which is traditionally held every year, at the beginning of June.
+The most important cultural-scientific event is Gocevi Denovi (Goce's days) which is traditionally held every year, at the beginning of June.
 The event first started in Delčevo in 1966 and soon gained an international character from local to state.

-The celebrations on the occasion of the anniversaries of the Razlovci Uprising, the first of most uprisings in Macedonian history, are also important for Delčevo.
+The celebrations on the occasion of the anniversaries of the Razlovci uprising, the first of most uprisings in Macedonian history, are also important for Delčevo.

-At the traditional "Golachki folklorni sredbi" (Golak folklore meetings) which are held every year on 8 and 9 August, cultural and artistic societies from Delčevo and neighboring municipalities present some of our rich folklore.
+At the traditional Golachki folklorni sredbi (Golak folklore meetings) which are held every year on 8 and 9 August, cultural and artistic societies from Delčevo and neighboring municipalities present some of our rich folklore.
 Representatives of the twinned town of Jagodina – Serbia and cooperation with the border town of Simitli – Bulgaria are always present here.

 Cultural heritage

-Churches and monasteries built in the middle of the XIX and the beginning of the XX century are landmarks for Delčevo and the surrounding areas.
+Churches and monasteries built in the mid-19th and early 20th centuries are landmarks for Delčevo and the surrounding areas.
 The most important and oldest is the church of St. Petka in Selnik, built in the 13th century and painted in the 16th century.

 The church "St. Tsar Constantine and Helena "in Razlovci, built in the middle of the 19th century is of particular importance because among the portraits of the saints is the portrait of priest Stojan, the leader of the Razlovci uprising.
 It is even more significant that here is an application of the Ancient Macedonian heraldic symbol – the sixteen-pointed star from Kutles.

 Next to the city, to the left of the road Delčevo – Golak, on the foundations of the old monastery is built a new one, dedicated to St. Bogorodica (St. Mother of Jesus).
 The construction of a new Cathedral church in the center of the city is underway, which will be named after the all-Slavic educators, the holy brothers Cyril and Methodius.

 No less important historical sites are the medieval tower near Petrashevec and the ancient site "Gradiste" near the village Grad.
 There are a number of sites on the territory of the municipality that have not been explored yet.

 Folk wear and embroidery

 The abundance of wool, hemp and cotton in the past provided favorable opportunities for the development of textile creativity in which the skill, ingenuity and spirit of living of a woman as a folk artist are woven.

 They processed the textile raw materials with self-made tools, made with a lot of feelings.

-The basic element of the women's costume is the long-sleeved cotton shirt on which they wore woolen clothes "saya" and "anteria" long below the knees, with and without sleeves, opened in advance along the entire length, decorated with braids and belts.
-The women's everyday costume also includes the woolen skirt "futa", a belt, woolen knitted socks and a head covering.
+The basic element of the women's costume is the long-sleeved cotton shirt on which they wore woolen clothes called saya and anteria long below the knees, with and without sleeves, opened in advance along the entire length, decorated with braids and belts.
+The women's everyday costume also includes the woolen skirt called futa, a belt, woolen knitted socks and a head covering.